ahmedabidi7/angular_lecture/interceptor.md

-Here is a README file explaining how to set up and use an interceptor in an Angular app:
+Here is an updated README file with the additional step for generating the interceptor file using the Angular CLI:

 ---